-[To accompany bill H. R. 3359.]
+[To accompany bill H. R. 6612.]

-The Committee on Indian Affairs, to whom was referred the bill (H. R. 3359) to grant to the Kansas City and Pacific Railroad Company the right of way through the Indian Territory, and for other purposes, have considered the same, and submit the following favorable report:
+The Committee on Indian Affairs, to whom was referred the bill (H. R. 6612) to grant to the Saint Louis and San Francisco Railway Company the right of way through the Indian Territory, and for other purposes, have considered the same, and submit the following favorable report:

-The railroad contemplated by this bill leads from a point near Coffeyville, in Kansas, and runs thence in an almost southerly direction to the point designated in the bill as its place of crossing Red River into the State of Texas.
-The railroad company is incorporated under the general laws of the State of Kansas, and has now in that State more than 100 miles of road built and in operation, and is rapidly building more, and the proposed line through the Indian Territory will make it an important road to the people of both Kansas and Texas.
-The company is responsible, and the committee was assured that if the right of way was granted the road would be built through the Territory without delay.
+The lines of railroad contemplated by this bill lead from points on the western boundary of Arkansas, and are clearly defined in the bill.

+The company is incorporated under the general laws of the State of Missouri and is one of the most important railroads in the West, operating lines in Missouri, Kansas, Arkansas, Colorado and the Indian Territory, and the privileges asked for in the bill are in the interest of commerce and are not for speculative purposes.

+The company is responsible, and the committee was assured that if the right of way was granted the roads would be built through the Territory without delay.

 The committee have endeavored to guard in the best way possible the interests of all parties in the Indian Territory likely to be affected by the construction of this railway.
-The bill provides in case of failure to make amicable settlement with any occupant of lands through which the road may pass that the amount of damage shall be determined by three disinterested referees, to be appointed, one by the Commissioner of Indian Affairs, one by the tribe to whom such occupant belongs, and one by the railroad company, with an appeal to the United States district court at Fort Smith, Ark., Wichita, Kans., or to the court for the northern district of Texas by either party feeling aggrieved by the award of the referees.
+The bill provides in case of failure to make amicable settlement with any occupant of lands through which the road may pass that the amount of damage shall be determined by three disinterested referees, to be appointed by the President, with an appeal to the United States district court at Fort Smith, Ark., or to the court for the northern district of Texas, by either party feeling aggrieved by the award of the referees.